 Environmental policy

-With a spending of only 0.43% of GDP on research and development (R&D), Mexico clearly lags behind countries such as Brazil, which spends 1.2% of its GDP in this area.
-This is the lowest level of R&D investment among OECD countries, behind Türkiye, Poland and Slovakia, and lower than many other countries with similar levels of development.
-R&D is not a priority for the current government, considering that it cut the budget of the National Council of Science and Technology (CONACYT) research consortium by half.
-Additionally, scholarships for Mexican postgraduates wanting to study abroad were significantly cut back, favoring the pursuit of domestic degrees.
-The case of CIDE, an internationally recognized higher education institution that has been continuously targeted by the government, has illustrated the current precarity of universities’ autonomy and academic freedom.
+Mexico invests only 0.3% of its GDP in research and development (R&D), lagging behind countries such as Brazil, which invests 1.1% of its GDP in this area.
+Mexico’s total is the lowest level of R&D investment among OECD countries, and is lower than that of many other countries with similar levels of development.
+R&D was not a priority for AMLO’s government, given that it halved the budget of the National Council of Science and Technology (CONACYT) research consortium.

 Education / R&D policy